-The Company's objective is to maintain a flexibility between continuity of funding and flexibility through the use of bank overdrafts and bank loans.
+The Company's objective is to maintain a flexibility between continuity of funding and flexibility through the use of borrowings.

 The table below summarises the maturity profile of the Company's financial liabilities at reporting date based on contractual undiscounted payments.